• Skip to primary navigation

 1. Add butter, sugar and salt into a large bowl.
 Beat until they turn creamy.
 Do not overbeat.

-3. Beat until both the essence and extract and well combined into the creamed mixture.
+3. Beat until the extract is well combined into the creamed mixture.
 Scrape the bottom and sides of the bowl.

 4. Next is the dry ingredients.
 Add in the flour.
 Mix well.
 If using an electric mixer, mix on low speed.